-The coordinator and Director of Curriculum and Instruction also identify how the coordinator can show the completion of each activity and how progress towards achieving each goal will be demonstrated.
-The emphasis is on learning related to coordinator leadership practices and applying the learning in district and/or school contexts.
+The coordinator and Director of Curriculum and Instruction also identify how progress towards achieving each goal will be demonstrated and how the coordinator can show the completion of each learning activity.
+The emphasis is not only on the learning, but applying the learning to improve practice and the broader practice of others in district and/or school contexts.